-Only 'disclosable matters' qualify for protection under this Policy and the Corporations Act.
+Only 'disclosable matters' qualify for protection under this Policy and the Corporations Act or the Taxation Administration Act 1953 (Cth).

-Disclosable matters involve information that the whistleblower has reasonable grounds to suspect concern misconduct, or an improper state of affairs or circumstances, in relation to Lochard Energy.
+Disclosable matters involve disclosures of information that the whistleblower has reasonable grounds to suspect concern misconduct, or an improper state of affairs or circumstances, in relation to Lochard Energy.